[The hunt started here.]

 - Separate and shape dough into two disks, wrap individually in plastic wrap, and chill in refrigerator for about 1 hour.
 While waiting for dough, prepare your egg wash by lightly beating together the egg and maple syrup.
 Combine turbinado sugar and cinnamon in a separate small bowl.
 Before removing the dough from the fridge, preheat oven to 375 degrees and line a baking sheet with parchment paper or a baking mat.

-- Remove one disk from fridge; and on a lightly floured surface, roll it out to about a 1/4 inch thickness.
+- Preheat oven to 375 degrees.
+Remove one disk from fridge; and on a lightly floured surface, roll it out to about a 1/4 inch thickness.
 Use your cookie cutter of choice (or just a pizza cutter!) and shape cookies.
 Place cookies on prepared baking sheet.
 Using a pastry brush, paint egg wash onto the tops on each cookie and sprinkle with sugar mixture.

 - Bake cookies for 8-12 minutes or until edges are slightly browned.
 Allow cookies to cool on sheet for about 2 minutes and then transfer to a cooling rack.
 Repeat with remaining dough.